Home

 By the 1990s there were chapters in Alabama, Ohio, Wisconsin, Atlanta, Oklahoma as well as multiple chapters in Colorado.
 Today, the IFGS has a number of chapters across the United States.

 The list of games run during the first 20 years of the IFGS is long and varied - from small minigames with a participation of a half dozen people to huge festivals with over 250 participants.
 IFGS games attract young and old alike, and offer experiences for every taste - whether that be serious, heroic fantasy, dark, challenging games or light, humorous romps in the park.
+Here are some photos from an early game in 1983.

 The Dream Park connection